 Sensory play is play and simple activities that stimulate the senses.
 From touch, taste, and smell there are so many different activities you can use to stimulate the senses.
 The benefits of sensory play range from stimulating the senses to assisting in brain development to encouraging creativity.

 When I talk about ice sensory play I’m using ice as the focal point.
 We’re touching it, painting with it, and learning how it forms and melts.

-How Ice Melts
+Ice Sensory Play: How Ice Melts

 Not only does my young friend love sensory play he also loves science, so many of the activities we do together focus on science in some fashion.
-In this instance I took little farm animal toys (but you can use any kind of small plastic toy you want) and froze them inside a circular cake pan.
+In this instance, I took little farm animal toys (but you can use any kind of small plastic toy you want) and froze them inside a circular cake pan.

 Once they were frozen, I let them sit overnight, I took them out and put them inside a brownie pan to keep the mess to a minimum.